 To avoid tying up the server with an

 ALTER TABLEoperation that copies the table, include

 ALGORITHM=INPLACE.
-The statement halts immediately if it cannot use the in-place mechanism.
+The statement halts immediately if it cannot use the specified algorithm.